 Such an arrangement is supported only in rare and exceptional circumstances.
 Any temporary out-of-province or out-of-country work arrangements must be reviewed by the Deputy Minister of the BC Public Service Agency.

 Olivia and Lara are not mobile workers, but some of their colleagues may be.
 To support their colleagues and work successfully in a team with mobile workers, they may need to learn new communicating skills or change some habits.

-- Olivia is used to walking down the hall to clarify quick questions with her colleague Rahim.
-Rahim has started working from home once a week to facilitate some writing he is doing.
-For a while, Olivia thought that Rahim wasn't at work when he wasn’t at the office.
+- Olivia is used to walking down the hall to clarify quick questions with her colleague, Rahim.
+Rahim has started working from home once a week to facilitate some writing he's doing.
+For a while, Olivia thought that Rahim was not at work when he was not at the office.
 Now, rather than waiting until he returns to the office, Olivia has trained herself to call Rahim or connect with him using MS Teams or Skype to get those quick answers on the days when he's not in the office.

-- Lara collaborates often with her colleagues Nancy and Rolf.
+- Lara collaborates often with her colleagues, Nancy and Rolf.
 They sometimes work on documents together at their meetings.
-Now, Nancy sometimes works at home three days a week and can't always come to the face-to-face meetings.
+Now, Nancy sometimes works at home 3 days a week and cannot always come to the face-to-face meetings.
 Rolf works in another building nearby.
-Rather than schedule all their meetings for days when Nancy is in the office, all three improved their virtual collaboration skills and can work on documents together regardless of where they're located, and without sending the documents back and forth via email.
-Sometimes Rolf goes to Lara's building to attend the meeting with Lara in person, and sometimes he attends via MS Teams or Skype when he doesn't have time to travel between buildings.
+Rather than schedule all their meetings for days when Nancy is in the office, all 3 improved their virtual collaboration skills and can work on documents together, regardless of where they're located and without sending the documents back and forth via email.
+Sometimes Rolf goes to Lara's building to attend the meeting with Lara in person and sometimes he attends via MS Teams or Skype when he does not have time to travel between buildings.

-If you are a supervisor or manager seeking guidance on how to manage flexible work options in your work unit, please refer to the Manager's Checklist.
+If you're a supervisor or manager seeking guidance on how to manage flexible work options in your work unit, please refer to the manager's checklist.